sanjanabalajikuttae/C-Projects/README.md

 # C-Projects

 This repository contains the C++ programs that I completed as a part of my practical Programming coursework in Bioinformatics.
-It includes the implementation of various algorithms covered during throughout the course.
+It includes the implementation of various algorithms covered  throughout the course.